shader-slang/slangpy/README.md

 Aspects we'd need to ensure still worked / were fast are:
 - To support the custom gradient generation, it would need to be easy to access and pass gradient buffers to kernel functions
-- Setting constants up front is useful, but we need to modifying globals every frame has no new overheads
+- Setting constants up front is useful, but we need to ensure modifying globals every frame has no new overheads

 In effect, a version 1 would probably take strong advantage of the simpler calling mechanisms, but gain less from the simplified calls to backward propagation.